UO-CIS211/calculator/doc/HOWTO.md

 dynamic semantics.

-The lexical structure of a programming language is the way an input text is divided into a individual "tokens" or "lexemes" like identifiers, operator symbols, and numeric and string literals.
+The lexical structure of a programming language is the way an input text is divided into individual "tokens" or "lexemes" like identifiers, operator symbols, and numeric and string literals.
 For example, if the input is
 ```(3 * 5)/x```, the lexemes should be